 Traffic conditions were evaluated at four intersections for the weekday AM, midday, and PM peak hours.
-Significant adverse traffic impacts were identified at three intersections during the weekday AM peak hour, three intersections during the weekday midday peak hour, and three intersections during the weekday PM peak hour.
+In the 2026 With Action condition, significant adverse traffic impacts were identified at three intersections during the weekday AM peak hour, three intersections during the weekday midday peak hour, and three intersections during the weekday PM peak hour.
+Table 2 summarizes the projected significant adverse traffic impacts for the 2026 With Action condition.
+Potential improvement measures that may be implemented to mitigate these impacts are discussed in "Mitigation."